abhinandan-verma/emailer/README.md

 ### Project Structure

 - `src/`: Contains the source code
+  - `app/`: App to make frontend
-  - `oauth/`: OAuth setup for Gmail and Outlook
+  - `credentilas/`: OAuth setup for Gmail and Outlook
-  - `tasks/`: BullMQ task definitions and schedulers
-  - `controllers/`: Email handling and processing logic
-  - `utils/`: Utility functions
+  - `lib/`: utitlty function
+  - `services/`: All the servies of  gmail
+    - `gmail-services`: all the services of gmail
+    - `outlook-services`: All the services of outlook email

 ### Key Components